MoldyMacaroniX/dashword.net/_src/pages/editor.md

             Content is autosaved to your cookies every 10 seconds.
 However, this should not be used as your primary method of saving your work.
         </li>
         <li>
-            Generally, don't use keep your articles here if you want to save them.
+            Generally, don't keep your articles here if you want to save them.
 Copy and paste them into a text file on your machine once you are done editing.
 Autosaving is only a last resort.
         </li>
         <li>
             To submit an article, copy and paste the contents of your article into a text file and submit the text file using the submission form below.